-What to Find (and Avoid) at Garage Sales
+What to Buy and Avoid at Garage Sales

 Cooking items.
 Stainless steel pots, pans and flatware, cast iron cookware and microwaveable glass baking dishes make great second-hand additions to any kitchen.
 Watch out for scratches and rust, and steer clear of non-stick items that are flaky.